 Terrorism and Non-State Political Violence

-- The Politics of Terror, co-author with Pauline Moore (book forthcoming with Oxford University Press; expected publication late 2017).
+- The Politics of Terror, co-author with Pauline Moore (New York: Oxford University Press, 2018).

 - “Insurgency,” with Jonathan Pinckney, in James D. Wright, ed.
 International Encyclopedia of the Social and Behavioral Sciences, 2nd edition (Elsevier, 2015).